Contact Us

 For Users Who Have Completed PCB Prototyping: How to Transition Smoothly to Mass Production?

 For users who have finished pcb prototyping, the goal of pcb mass production is to rapidly and stably scale up the design validated in small batches to large-scale production.
-Here are the key steps and considerations:
+However, mass production is not just about replicating quantity, it is a comprehensive challenge involving cost, yield rate, supply chain security, and compliance.
+Here are four key steps for a smooth transition from design verification to mass production:

 1. Evaluate Prototyping Results and Optimize Design